hushon/learning-not-to-learn-tensorflow/README.md

 # learning-not-to-learn-tensorflow

-This repo is an unofficial TensorFlow implementation of -- [*Learning Not to Learn:
+This repo is a TensorFlow implementation of a paper presented at CVPR 2019 -- [*Learning Not to Learn:
-Training Deep Neural Networks with Biased Data (CVPR 2019)*](https://arxiv.org/abs/1812.10352)
+Training Deep Neural Networks with Biased Data*](https://arxiv.org/abs/1812.10352)
+Please note that this is an unofficial repo and may not fully reproduce the original results.
 If you are looking for the official PyTorch source from the authors, redirect to [github.com/feidfoe/learning-not-to-learn](https://github.com/feidfoe/learning-not-to-learn)

 ## Introduction